wombleton/gitlaw-nz/acts/E/Engineering Associates Act 1961.md

 ##### 34 Penalty for offences

-*   Every person who commits an offence against this Act for which no penalty is provided in this Act elsewhere than in this section is liable on summary conviction to a fine not exceeding 50 pounds, and, where the offence is a continuing one, to a further fine not exceeding 5 pounds for every day during which the offence has continued.
+*   Every person who commits an offence against this Act for which no penalty is provided in this Act elsewhere than in this section is liable on conviction to a fine not exceeding $100, and, where the offence is a continuing one, to a further fine not exceeding $10 for every day during which the offence has continued.

+    Section 34: amended, on 1 July 2013, by [section 413][49] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 35 Regulations